alvaromongon/windows-csharp-vosk-api/README.md

+#DEPRECATED

 # windows-csharp-vosk-api
 A hacky way of using python based vosk-api from windows using c#

+NOTE: You don´t need to use this anymore, vosk-api has a nuget package you can already use from c#.

 # Python versions:
 - Python: 3.8.6